 United States Code Congressional and Administrative News (1944-) (KF48 .U5) - contains public laws, selected legislative histories, proclamations, executive messages and orders, administrative regulations, lists of committees, indexes and tables, for each session of Congress.

-U.S. Federal Legislative History Library (HeinOnline) - contains Sources of Compiled Legislative Histories Database (see above) and U.S. Federal Legislative History Title Collection, a collection of full-text legislative histories on significant legislation, texts related to legislative histories.
-New histories are added frequently, for example: Canada-United States Free Trade Agreement; The Americans With Disabilities Act of 1990; and the Energy Policy Act of 1992 (available on campus or remotely with Pace username and password).
+U.S. Federal Legislative History Library (HeinOnline) - contains Sources of Compiled Legislative Histories Database (see above) and U.S. Federal Legislative History Title Collection, a collection of full-text legislative histories on significant federal legislation (available on campus or remotely with Pace username and password).

 Individual Legislative Histories at Pace Law Library: